Visiting Associate Professor of Anthropology

 Her research has taken her all over the globe, but she is particularly interested in the American Southwest, Southwest Asia (Arabian Peninsula), Europe, Australia, and New England.

-This course will investigate the roles of law, culture and technology in creating and re-defining families.
-We will focus on the ways in which systems of reproduction reinforce and/or challenge inequalities of class, race and gender.
-We will examine the issues of entitlement to parenthood, domestic and international adoption, surrogacy, birthing and parenting for people in prison, and the uses, consequences and ethics of new reproductive technologies designed to help people give birth to biologically-related children.
-Questions to be addressed include: How does a person's status affect their relation to reproductive alternatives?
+This course investigates the roles of law, culture and technology in creating and re-defining families.
+We focus on the ways in which systems of reproduction reinforce and/or challenge inequalities of class, race and gender.
+We examine the issues of entitlement to parenthood, domestic and international adoption, surrogacy, birthing and parenting for people in prison, and the uses, consequences and ethics of new reproductive technologies designed to help people give birth to biologically-related children.
+Questions to be addressed include: What is family?
+How does a person's status affect their relation to reproductive alternatives?
 What is the relationship between state reproductive policies and actual practices, legal, contested, and clandestine,that develop around these policies?
 How are notions of family and parenting enacted and transformed in an arena that is transnational, interracial, intercultural, and cross-class?
 Key Words: Creating families, reproductive technologies, family, adoption, surrogacy, critical social inquiry Theme: In/Justice